Poor Wigan fall to defeat by Leeds

 |Tries: Dwyer, Myler Goals: Martin 3

-Out-of-sorts Wigan failed to score a try for second successive match as they fell to a home defeat by Leeds Rhinos.
+Out-of-form Wigan failed to score a try for the second successive match as they were defeated by Leeds Rhinos.

 Brad Dwyer scored the first points of the game in the 36th minute when he touched down for the visitors under the posts following a quiet first half.